Evilastus Kaaronda

+Evilastus Kaaronda (born November 1975 in Otjiwarongo) is a Namibian trade unionist and politician.
+He is president of the South West Africa National Union (SWANU) since May 2022 and since March 2023 occupies SWANU's sole seat in parliament.

-Evilastus Kaaronda is a Namibian trade unionist.
-He served as the secretary general of the National Union of Namibian Workers (NUNW).
-In April 2011, an investigation against Kaaronda was launched following allegations of misconduct; specifically, Kaaronda was alleged to have made unauthorized public statements which discredited NUNW-affiliated unions.
+Kaaronda is SWANU's presidential candidate for the 2024 Namibian general election.
+He previously served as the secretary general of the National Union of Namibian Workers (NUNW).

 Kaaronda is considered a new breed of unionist, that more than compromising workers' interest to be politically complacent with the power structures, maintains an outspoken approach on the many polemic issues that affect the workers.
 His criticisms include support on a people-oriented Basic Income Grant, skepticism on the precarious short-term labour contracts proposed by the TIPEEG program, demands to hold accountable those who were responsible for the N$600 million Government Institutions Pension Fund (GIPF) lost through botched investments in a series of politically connected start-ups, and ultimately to improve the status of the workers rather than decrease them as incentive for foreign investment.